fastlane/fastlane/fastlane/lib/fastlane/actions/docs/capture_ios_screenshots.md

 ])
 ```

+## Xcode Environment Variables

+_snapshot_ includes `FASTLANE_SNAPSHOT=YES` and `FASTLANE_LANGUAGE=<language>` as arguments when executing `xcodebuild`.
+This means you may use these environment variables in a custom build phase run script to do any additional configuration.

 # How does it work?

 The easiest solution would be to just render the UIWindow into a file.
 That's not possible because UI Tests don't run on a main thread.
 So _snapshot_ uses a different approach: